 But what made the PX200 the Lexham official Best Scooter Ever?

 The Vespa PX200 was an icon for the revival of the mod scene, and defined the “second coming” of the mod era in 1977 when it was released, up until 2001 with different variants taking over.

 The very first PX200 was shown in Milan 1977.
 Fitted with two drum brakes, a steel chassis and improved front suspension with stability improvements with a revised rear axle – known on the market as the P200E (with the electronic ignition).
 Current chairman of the BSSO (British Scooter Sports Organisation) Steve Chapman elected for the PX200 as it was the best choice in scooter “when you just need to get somewhere smoothly, with no fuss, this can’t be beaten”.

 This was then re-released in 1982 as the PX200E, as we know it.
 You may have also seen the T5 on our list, which is a model variant from 1985 based on the PX.
 Various other versions continued until around 2001 (the model with 12BHP) with the ’98 to ’01 models being Euro 2 compliant.
 2017 saw the end of the PX, as it wasn’t able to meet the then current emissions standards.

 Known in the scooter community by many as the “best all rounder”, it was clearly a favourite amongst those who voted in our poll – and was therefore crowned the winner!

-This isn't forgetting the Lambretta SX200, only 7 votes away from the top spot.
+Not forgetting the Lambretta SX200, only 7 votes away from the top spot

 The SX200 was justifiably a giant in the scootering community.
 Initially coming out in 1966, the SX200 was released at the height of the mod era and was top of the Innocenti line, and production ran until 1969.